nclarius/tile-gaps/README.md

 ### Compatibility

-For [Sticky Window Snapping](https://store.kde.org/p/1112552/), make sure you have the threshold in the SWS configuration set to at least the largest gap size.
+For [Sticky Window Snapping](https://store.kde.org/p/1112552/) to work with gaps, make sure you have the threshold in the SWS configuration set to at least the largest gap size.

 ## Small Print